MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-use-perfview-collect-event-trace-data.md

 ms.topic: conceptual
 author: SusanneWindfeldPedersen
 ---
-# How to: Use PerfView to Collect Event Trace Data
+# Use PerfView to Collect Event Trace Data

 [!INCLUDE[on_prem_only_v2](../developer/includes/on_prem_only_v2.md)]